 |

-For the election that November, I worked against a local measure proposed
+For the November 2009 election, I worked against a local measure proposed by

 billboards, creating a Times Square for San Francisco.
 They put a lot of money